jurobodik/Causal_CPCM/Simulations/Simulations2/Read_me Step-by-step guide.md

 This guide explains how to reproduce the results from the **Bivariate Benchmark Comparison** section of the manuscript.

-> I’m more of a mathematician than a computer scientist, so Python–R fusion here is more “duct tape” than “art”; but it runs on my machine.
+> I’m more of a mathematician than a computer scientist, so Python–R fusion here is more of a “duct tape” approach; but it runs on my machine.
 Email me if yours doesnt work: juraj.bodik@unil.ch
 ---

 ## Steps